CallumWalley/nzrse-containers/_episodes/04-writable-containers.md

 ### Ephemeral writable containers

 In some situations, you might need your container to be writable not to store persistent output files, but just to write temporary service files.
 *E.g.* this can happen with applications that want to write a dot-file in your home, such as a Python package, or containerised Jupyter notebooks that need to write runtime information under `/run`.
-In this context, a persistent overlay filesystem might more work than is desired.
+In this context a persistent overlay filesystem might be overkill, as we don't need this data to persist beyond the life of the container instance.
 There are alternative, simpler ways to set this up.

 Singularity has a flag for rendering containers from SIF image files ephemerally writable. `--writable-tmpfs` will allocate a small amount of RAM for this purpose (configured by the sys admins, by default just a bunch of MB), e.g.: